aleenadavy90/CucumberTests-AvenueCode-challenge/README.md

 selenium-cucumber is a behavior driven development (BDD) approach to write automation test script to test Web.

+A PageObject model was used to define weblements and method associated with each webpage and useit across the tests.
+eg: see tests/TaskPageElements.java file

 ### Running the test ###

 To run the tests simply run the TestRun.java file as Junit test which exists in the tests package.